John Chavis: Death

 Chavis died in June 1838 in circumstances that remain unclear.
-According to his biographer, Helen Chavis Othow, the oral tradition suggests that Chavis was killed by whites who did not want him educating Blacks.
+According to his biographer, Helen Chavis Othow, the oral tradition suggests that Chavis was killed by Whites who did not want him educating Blacks.
 Local legend says that Chavis was beaten to death in his home.
 In 1986 Othow founded the John Chavis Historical Society.
 One of its goals was to locate Chavis' gravesite.

 Dr. George Clayton Shaw wrote the first biography about Chavis, published in 1931.
-He wrote that Chavis was buried on the plantation of Senator Willie P. Mangum, Chavis' former student.
+He wrote that Chavis was buried at Walnut Hall, the plantation of Senator Willie Person Mangum, Chavis' former student.
 After numerous searches for the gravesite, in 1988 members of the John Chavis Historical Society found the old cemetery.
 The group appealed to the state archaeologist to investigate the site, but this has not occurred as of 2013.
 The Old Cemetery was added to the map of Hill Forest (the former Mangum plantation) by Michael Hill, historian of the North Carolina Archives.